 - Inquire about fees.
 It’s best to hire a hospital infection lawyer that charges on a contingency fee basis.
 That way, you won’t owe them anything unless they win your case.

-- Schedule an initial consultation.
+- Schedule a free consultation.

 Hampton & King is a medical malpractice firm with 60+ years of experience, serving clients in Texas.
 If you’d like to speak with a hospital infection lawyer, contact us here.
 We’ll set up an initial consultation at no cost to you.